jmcc089/opportunity-finder/README.md

 ## Key design decisions

-- **No database.** Events are scraped live on each request with a snapshot fallback.
+- **No database.** Events are scraped live on each request.
 Portfolio use case, low traffic — no persistence needed.
+- **Fail honestly.** If a source can't be reached, the app surfaces a clear error rather than serving stale data.
+No silent fallback to old snapshots.
 - **Two-stage LLM cascade.** Stage 1 (pre-score 20 events cheaply) → Stage 2 (enrich top 5 richly).
 Controls token cost without sacrificing result quality.
 - **Real vs. AI field markers.** Fields that come from scraping show ✓; fields estimated by DeepSeek show ✦.
 The distinction is visible on every result card.
 - **Affinity table over embeddings.** A hand-tuned 3×6 matrix (category × event type) ranks events deterministically before the LLM sees them.
 Fast, auditable, no vector infrastructure.